lucono/xtypejs/README.md

 if (! xtype.is(value, [xtype.MULTI_CHAR_STRING, xtype.POSITIVE_INTEGER, Product])) {
     /* Handle cannot display product */
 }

+/*
+ * Switch on the result of xtype.which() to handle only valid input scenarios
+ * without first performing extensive type checking and data validations.
+ */

+switch (xtype.which(item, ['multi_char_string', 'positive_integer', Product])) {

+    case 'multi_char_string':
+        /* Fetch and display product using item as the product name */

+    case 'positive_integer':
+        /* Fetch and display product using item as the product id */

+    case Product:
+        /* item is a Product object, so just display item as the product */

+    default:
+        /* Handle invalid value.. cannot display product */ }
 ```

 **See full usage and example docs** ***[here](https://github.com/lucono/xtypejs/blob/master/docs/Usage.md)*** &nbsp; &lArr;